Wan-sdon-code/LuxLog/README.md

 # 📽️ Project: LuxLog (v1.7)

-> **The Logic:** Life-cycle tracking for high-end AV gear.
-To keep **Customer Service KPIs** high, we often waive setup fees—but we can't waive the physical wear on the hardware or the staff.
+> **The Simple Logic:** We often give "Free Setups" to keep guests happy (**KPIs**).
+But while the customer doesn't pay, the gear still gets old and the staff still gets tired.
+This system tracks those hidden costs.

 ![LuxLog Dashboard](./ledwall.png)